Best place to stake BNB

 #1.
 Binance – Best place to stake BNB

-Binance is the the world's largest cryptocurrency exchange based on trading volume, and is the home of Binance Coin (BNB).
-It is simple to buy BNB on Binance and then stake it by navigating to the Earn section.
-The rewards are only 0.21% APR (at the time of writing) for flexible staking, but if you take lock your BNB you can earn higher rates.
+Binance is the world’s largest cryptocurrency exchange based on trading volume, and it’s also the home of Binance Coin (BNB).
+It’s easy to buy BNB on Binance and then stake it by going to the Earn section.
+The rewards for flexible staking are relatively low—only 0.21% APR at the time of writing—but if you’re willing to lock your BNB, the rates are a bit better.

-The main issue with Binance is that it isn't supported in the US.
-If you are a US resident, you will need to choose another exchange to stake your BNB, and we suggest one of the other options in this list.
+The main downside of Binance is that it isn’t supported in the US.
+If you’re based in the US, you’ll need to look at another platform to stake your BNB—we recommend checking out some of the other options in this list.

 #2.
 Bybit – Best for BNB liquidity mining

-Bybit is one of our top exchanges for staking crypto, and it often offers high rates for flexible staking.
-The rates for flexible staking are 0.96% APR at the time of writing, which is higher than other options.
+Bybit is one of our top picks for staking crypto, especially because it often offers higher rates than other platforms for flexible staking.
+At the time of writing, the flexible staking rate for BNB is 0.96% APR, which is noticeably better than what you’ll find on many other exchanges.

 #3.
 KuCoin – High APY promotions when staking BNB

-KuCoin is one of the largest crypto exchanges, with more than 37 million users, and they offer a massive range of 700+ coins.
-You can stake a huge number of cryptocurrencies on KuCoin, including BNB.
+KuCoin is one of the largest crypto exchanges in the world, with over 37 million users and a wide selection of 1,000+ coins.
+You can stake a huge variety of cryptocurrencies on the platform, including BNB.

-What makes KuCoin stand out from the others on this list is that they offer promotions with high rates.
-For example, at the time of writing, you can earn 8% APY on your BNB if you lock for 14 days, 3.5% APY when locked for 7 days, and 0.5% APY when keeping it flexible.
-The 8% APY option is the highest we have seen on any exchange, but this may not be around forever.
+What sets KuCoin apart from others is their promotional staking offers, which often come with higher-than-usual rates.
+At the time of writing, you can earn 8% APY on your BNB when locked for 14 days, 3.5% APY for a 7-day lock, and 0.5% APY with flexible staking.
+That 8% APY is the highest we’ve seen for BNB on any exchange, but since it’s a promo rate, it might not stick around for long.

 How do you stake BNB?